ansible/ansible/docs/docsite/rst/user_guide/become.rst

     set the user you become through privilege escalation; does not imply ``ansible_become: yes``

 ansible_become_password
     set the privilege escalation password.
-See :doc:`playbooks_vault` for details on how to avoid having secrets in plain text
+See :ref:`playbooks_vault` for details on how to avoid having secrets in plain text

 For example, if you want to run all tasks as ``root`` on a server named ``webserver``, but you can only connect as the ``manager`` user, you could use an inventory entry like this::